-- 1. Develop an advanced air quality information service. - 2.
-Pilot a construction emissions alert and response system, in which construction emission spikes from major developments trigger an enforcement response.
+- 1. Develop an advanced air quality information service. - Pilot a construction emissions alert and response system, in which construction emission spikes from major developments trigger an enforcement response.
 Fully develop this system, subject to results of the pilot. - 3.
 Work with local communities to reduce emissions in neighbourhood areas through the council's Low Traffic Neighbourhood programme as part of a wider strategy to reduce traffic across the borough. - 4.
-Work towards integrating local air quality targets on NO2, PM10 and PM2.5, as set out in Lambeth's Air Quality Vision, into the next iteration of the Local Plan. - 5.
-Review Lambeth's Responsible Procurement Policy with a view to introducing a mandatory electric vehicle component for all contracts over £100k in which

-- transport is a major element, stepping up to a 100% electric vehicle requirement over time. - 6.
-Work with businesses, institutions and other stakeholders across the borough to develop a Clean Air Pledge, working together to drive down pollution. - 7.
+Work towards integrating local air quality targets on NO2, PM10 and PM{2.5}, as set out in Lambeth's Air Quality Vision, into the next iteration of the Local Plan. - 5.
+Review Lambeth's Responsible Procurement Policy with a view to introducing a mandatory electric vehicle component for all contracts over £100k in which transport is a major element, stepping up to a 100% electric vehicle requirement over time. - Work with businesses, institutions, and other stakeholders across the borough to develop a Clean Air Pledge, working together to drive down pollution. - 7.
 Recruit for and launch an Air Quality Community Forum, comprising residents and local stakeholders, to help shape the council's approach to tackling air pollution, and hold the council to account for its progress towards its air quality targets.

-2. Development and Implementation of Lambeth's AQAP
+2 Development and Implementation of Lambeth's AQAP

-2.1 Consultation and Stakeholder Engagement
+2.1 Consultation and Stakeholder Engagement Pre-consultation

-A full consultation will be undertaken on this draft Action Plan in the summer of 2022.
-The development of this draft has been informed by an online pre-consultation exercise to gather the views of Lambeth residents, and a series of online and in-person events.

-Three online drop-in sessions with council officers were held, with invitations sent out to third sector, community and resident groups across Lambeth.
-A further online session for residents was held with the cabinet member, Cllr Adilypour, responding to suggestions, questions and comments.
-This session was promoted through the council's social media channels.
+The development of the AQAP was informed by an online pre-consultation exercise to gather the views of Lambeth residents, a series of online and in-person events, three online drop-in sessions with council officers, as well as a further online session for residents with the cabinet member, Cllr Adilypour, responding to suggestions, questions and comments.
 Council officers sought the views of local businesses with a stall at the Green Business Fair, and engaged with residents at "environmental action days" on council estates.